svecosystem/runed/sites/docs/src/content/utilities/extract.md

 const previous = new Previous(() => count);
 ```

-Sometimes though, these functions accept a value that can also be static, or even `undefined`.
+However, some APIs accept either a reactive getter or a static value (including `undefined`):

 ```ts
 let search = $state("");